mdlacasse/Owl/README.md

 - Only the US federal income tax is considered (and minimized through the optimization algorithm).
 Head of household filing status has not been added but can easily be.
 - Required minimum distributions are calculated, but tables for spouses more than 10 years apart are not.
-- Social security rule for surviving spouse does not account for delayed benefits.
+- Social security rule for surviving spouse assumes that benefits were taken at full retirement age.
 - Current version has no optimization of asset allocations between individuals and/or types of savings accounts.
 If there is interest, that could be added in the future.
 - In the current implementation, social securiy is always taxed at 85%.